Elephant200/adventure-flask-app/README.md

 # The Elephant Story - Interactive Adventure

 This project is a Flask-based interactive adventure game where players make choices that shape their journey through a mysterious cave.
 Players take on the role of an elephant exploring various paths, discovering hidden treasures, and encountering challenges.
+See https://elephant-adventure.replit.app to see this app in action.

 ## Features